-Michael Stiber, Laboratory Director, Associate Professor of Computing & Software Systems, UW Bothell and Adjunct Associate Professor of Computer Science & Engineering, UW Seattle.
-Prof. Stiber has over 12 years' experience in Biocomputing, including extensive collaborations with neuroscientists and biomathematicians.
+Michael Stiber, Laboratory Director, Professor of Computing & Software Systems and Associate Dean for Research and Graduate Studies, UW Bothell School of STEM.
+Prof. Stiber has over 20 years' experience in Biocomputing, including extensive collaborations with neuroscientists and biomathematicians.
 He has developed software to support neural simulation and data analysis for a wide range of platforms.

 Mark Molina worked on a program to create 3-D models of a neuron from stacks of 2-D photos.